The Future of Telehealth: Beyond Virtual Appointments to a Hybrid Healthcare Model

 3. Opening doors for pre- or post-care

 Certainly, some situations and medical conditions can’t be addressed via telemedicine.
-Nevertheless, telehealth can be valuable even in those cases when used for pre-procedure screening, post-procedure care, or ongoing management of chronic conditions.
+Nevertheless, telehealth can be valuable even when used for pre-procedure screening, post-procedure care, or ongoing management of chronic conditions.
 As a result of the pandemic changing the way doctors see their patients, patients are now very comfortable relying on device-integrated telemedicine so their doctors can “see” them without being in the same room with them.

 The future of telehealth involves a hybrid model capable of improving patient satisfaction and extending access to care across medical specialties.
-To realize this future, healthcare organizations must evolve beyond the video-only model with a device-integrated approach.
-Find out how AMD’s HIPAA-compliant, cloud-based AGNES Connect virtual platform with connected and fully integrated medical devices can help.
-Contact us today to discuss your telemedicine program requirements.
+Healthcare organizations must evolve beyond the video-only model with a device-integrated approach to realize this future.

 Subscribe to our newsletter